California Dream Act

 California Dream Act Application Process

-- Monitor your My Sac State Student Center To Do List for documents requested by the Financial Aid & Scholarships Office.
-Submit documents by the priority document processing deadline of May 1.
+- Submit all financial aid documents on your My Sac State Student Center To Do List by the priority document processing deadline of May 1

-- If eligible, you will receive an Award Notification message prompting you to accept or decline the state aid offered.
+- If eligible, you will receive an Award Notification message prompting you to accept or decline state aid offered

-- Males will receive an Official Registration Acknowledgment that must be turned in to the Financial Aid & Scholarships Office.
+- Males will receive an Official Registration Acknowledgment that must be turned in to the Student Service Center

 Things to Know